techieshravan/ng1-workshop/Weekly/Day5/Example4/README.md

-# Working with Directives and Controllers
+# Working with Directive and Controller